10 Best Banks in North Carolina

 First Citizens Bank offers three checking accounts.

 The Free Checking Account is a non-interest-bearing account with a free Visa debit card and overdraft protection.
-There is a minimum opening deposit of $50, and the monthly $10 fee is waived when you enroll in paperless statements.
+There is a minimum opening deposit of $50, and no monthly fee when you enroll in paperless statements.

 They also offer Prestige and Premier Checking accounts, both interest-bearing (interest rates vary) and a required initial deposit minimum of $100.
-These monthly fees can also be waived if specific criteria are met.
+These monthly fees can also be waived if you meet specific criteria.

 Savings Accounts

-First Citizen’s Online Savings Account allows you to manage your account and make deposits from anywhere.
-This account has a minimum opening deposit of $50, no minimum monthly balance, no monthly service charge, and a 0.03% APY that is compounded daily.
+First Citizens Online Savings Account allows you to manage your account and make deposits from anywhere.
+This account has a minimum opening deposit of $50, no minimum monthly balance, no monthly service charge, and a 0.03% APY that compounds daily.

-Customers have to enroll in digital banking; however, once they do, they can check account balances, transfer money, pay bills, and deposit checks through the First Citizens Bank mobile app.
+Its digital banking program allows you to check account balances, transfer money, pay bills, and deposit checks through the First Citizens Bank mobile app.
 It also offers security features, including fingerprint and facial recognition, to ensure the safety of your data and funds.

 Pros: